-How to Make Granola
+How to Make Granola from Scratch

 Crunchy-sweet granola from your own kitchen saves you money—and gives you the freshest ingredients in endless combinations.
 Start by getting to know a basic granola recipe, then make your own exactly how you like it.

 By Nicole Doster, Digital Associate Editor and Peggy Woodward, Food Editor